ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/maps.md

 First, we need to direct our client to the bucket-type/bucket/key location that contains our map.

-The syntax for creating a Riak map is directly analogous to the syntax for creating other data types:
+The syntax for creating a Riak map is analogous to the syntax for creating other data types:

 ```java